flyingcoconut/mytop/README.md

 #mytop#

-mytop is a console-based tool for monitoring, watching, recording and managing top information from different sources.
+mytop is a console-based tool for monitoring, watching, recording and managing top informations from different sources.
 It runs on most Unix systems (including Mac OS X) which have python and curses.

 ![ScreenShot](https://raw.github.com/flyingcoconut/mytop/master/mytop.png)